-- 1) Any prior construction experience that might be helpful for that week's work projects.
-Remember, no experience is needed, but if you have any we'd like to know! - 2) Who is driving which vehicle, and how many seat belts there are in each. - 3) This is the time for adult counselors to let the construction staff know about people who shouldn't be on the same work team: best friends, siblings, parents, and romantically involved youth.
-If a certain youth needs to be with a certain adult, please let us know at this time.
+- 1) If you are a new counselor.
+Staff do their best to pair first-time adult counselors with another experienced adult when possible, and to ensure no first-time adult counselor leads a work team alone. - 2) Any prior construction experience that might be helpful for that week's work projects.
+Remember, no experience is needed, but if you have any we'd like to know! - 3) Who is driving which vehicle, and how many seat belts there are in each. - 4) Anyone who shouldn't be on the same work team (best friends, siblings, parents, and romantically involved youth).
+If a certain youth needs to be with a certain adult, please let us know.